eclipse-ibeji/freyja/docs/quickstart.md

 ## Digital Twin Adapters

-- [In-Memory Mock Digital Twin Adapter](../digital_twin_adapters/in_memory_mock_digital_twin_adapter/README.md): Emulates a Digital Twin Service entirely within the memory of the Freyja application.
+- [In-Memory Mock Digital Twin Adapter](../adapters/digital_twin/in_memory_mock_digital_twin_adapter/README.md): Emulates a Digital Twin Service entirely within the memory of the Freyja application.
-- [Mock Digital Twin Adapter](../digital_twin_adapters/mock_digital_twin_adapter/README.md): Communicates with the [Mock Digital Twin](../mocks/mock_digital_twin/README.md), which is an executable that mocks the Digital Twin Service.
+- [Mock Digital Twin Adapter](../adapters/digital_twin/mock_digital_twin_adapter/README.md): Communicates with the [Mock Digital Twin](../mocks/mock_digital_twin/README.md), which is an executable that mocks the Digital Twin Service.
 The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove entities from the mocked digital twin by pressing enter to advance through configurable states.

-## Mapping Clients
+## Mapping Adapters

-- [In-Memory Mock Mapping Client](../mapping_clients/in_memory_mock_mapping_client/README.md): Emulates a mapping service entirely within the memory of the Freyja application.
+- [In-Memory Mock Mapping Adapter](../adapters/mapping/in_memory_mock_mapping_adapter/README.md): Emulates a mapping service entirely within the memory of the Freyja application.
-- [Mock Mapping Service Client](../mapping_clients/mock_mapping_service_client/README.md): Communicates with the [Mock Mapping Service](../mocks/mock_mapping_service/README.md), which is an executable that mocks a Mapping Service.
+- [Mock Mapping Service Adapter](../adapters/mapping/mock_mapping_service_adapter/README.md): Communicates with the [Mock Mapping Service](../mocks/mock_mapping_service/README.md), which is an executable that mocks a Mapping Service.
 The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove mappings by pressing enter to advance through configurable states.

 ## Digital Twin Adapters

-- [In-Memory Mock Cloud Adapter](../cloud_adapters/in_memory_mock_cloud_adapter/README.md): Emulates a Cloud Connector entirely within the memory of the Freyja application.
+- [In-Memory Mock Cloud Adapter](../adapters/cloud/in_memory_mock_cloud_adapter/README.md): Emulates a Cloud Connector entirely within the memory of the Freyja application.
 When data is emitted to this adapter it will be printed to the console window.